Jule4ka/Jule4ka.github.io/jul_site/posts/2025/20250625-data-ethics-workshop.md

 A couple of weeks ago, I had a chance to follow a Data Ethics workshop organized by [SURF](https://www.surf.nl/) as part of their 'Responsible Tech' series, led by [Piek Knijff](https://www.linkedin.com/in/piek-knijff/) ([Filosofie in actie](https://www.filosofieinactie.nl/)).
 💥 An inspiring, valuable, and actionable day full of insights and reflection.
 Truly a balm on my tormented soul 🧘‍♀️🥹.

-As someone working in the data space, with years of lived experience as an intersectional minority surrounded by disproportionately substantial amounts of complacent Nederlandse mannekes, conversations about power, representation and ethics are never abstract, they are deeply personal.
+As someone working in the data space, with years of lived experience as an intersectional minority surrounded by disproportional amounts of unbearably complacent Nederlandse mannekes, conversations about power, absence/lack of representation and ethics are never abstract, they are deeply personal.

 <!-- TEASER_END -->